kcarden/CryptoPY/README.md

 ## Donation :green_heart:

-If you find CryptoPY useful and would like to support the project, you can donate to the following cryptocurrency addresses:
+If you find CryptoPY useful and would like to support the project, you can donate to the following addresses:

 ETH - 0x3f3c3cd12e0676B4D2C4f42501f77BfdE715e5fb

 BTC - bc1qff9uzjgypfqy899h8ytnh66lyf7my7adhax5cq

+CashAPP - $KevinCarden

 We appreciate any contribution, big or small!